moveit/moveit_grasps/README.md

 Features we'd like to see added to this project:

- - Ability to reason about any shape, not just centroid of a bounding box
-   - Input arbitrary meshes
-   - Auto create a bounding box around that mesh
  - Better reasoning about support surfaces (table)
  - Integrate collision checking to verify feasibility of grasp
- - Support non-parallel gripper end effectors
  - Make grasp quality metric better informed
  - Make this project easier to setup for new robots
    - Integrate into Setup Assistant GUI
- - Improve pick and place pipline header file

 ## Contributors